SCnext/SCGLR/README.md

 2015](#ref-bry15)).

-**SCGLR** can deal with covariates partitioned in several groups called “themes,” plus a group of additional covariates.
+**SCGLR** can deal with covariates partitioned in several groups called “themes”, plus a group of additional covariates.
 Each theme is searched for orthogonal components representing its variables in the model, whereas the additional covariates appear directly in the model, without the mediation of a component ([Bry et al. 2018](#ref-bry18)).